I often get the question: What’s the Wiccan symbol for protection/love/luck and so on?

 The leaves of the knot represent the three aspects of the Goddess: mother, maiden, and crone.

-It’s most common to use this symbol for focus on the Goddess through devotional rituals.
+It’s most common to use this symbol to focus on the Goddess through devotional rituals.

 The Triple Moon